-1099-MISC is the form provided to independent contractors to report their earnings from a particular company.
+1099-MISC is the most common 1099 form, provided to independent contractors to report their earnings from a particular company.
 Each company provides a separate 1099 to the contractor and reports the same information to the IRS.
 The contractor is responsible for totaling up the earnings from various 1099-MISC forms, as well as paying self-employment and other income tax obligations.
 Form 1099-MISC is also used to report prize awards.
-Form 1099-MISC is generally filed for earnings of $600 or more; however, there are exceptions.
+Form 1099-MISC is generally filed for earnings of $600 or more.
+However, there are exceptions.

 Form 1099-DIV is a report of dividend and other investment income paid.
 In addition to ordinary dividends, Form 1099 includes non-taxable distributions, qualified dividends and federal gains.
 Any federal or foreign tax paid is also reported on form 1099-DIV.
 Investors must have received or reinvested at least $10 to receive a form 1099-DIV.